-The best way to pick up your puppy is by placing a hand (or both hands, depending on the pup's size) on his chest, behind his front legs.
-As you bring the puppy up towards your chest, immediately move one hand back to support his rear and keep you other hand behind his front legs, supporting his chest.
-Support your puppy's body by cradling him with both arms.
+The best way to pick up your puppy is by placing a hand (or both hands, depending on the pup's size) on their chest, behind their front legs.
+As you bring the puppy up towards your chest, immediately move one hand back to support their rear and keep your other hand behind their front legs, supporting their chest.
+Support your puppy's body by cradling them with both arms.

-If your dog is not too heavy and you are able to pick him up on your own, support his hind legs with one arm and with the other arm support your dog underneath his chest or neck.
-If he is anxious then you can hold his scruff to prevent him from biting you, or attach a muzzle and a short lead so that you can control his head more effectively.
+If your dog isn’t too heavy and you’re able to pick them up on your own, support their hind legs with one arm and with the other arm support your dog underneath their chest or neck.

+Large and giant dog breeds such as the Newfoundland or Great Dane weigh a lot!
+But, this doesn’t mean there won’t come a time when they could need picking up.
 If your dog is too heavy to be picked up by one person, get someone to help.
-Support the front of your dog underneath his neck or chest and then get a friend to support your dog’s back end behind his hind legs.
-Make sure that you don’t hold your dog for very long, as you might begin to put pressure on his back.
-Only lift your dog if he needs lifting – into the back of a car, for example.
+Support the front of your dog underneath their neck or chest and then get a friend to support your dog’s back end behind their hind legs.
+Avoid holding your dog for very long, as you might begin to put pressure on their back.
+Only lift your dog if they need lifting such as into the back of a car, for example.

-Only pick up a dog with back problems if it is absolutely necessary.
-Place one arm between your dog’s front legs and the other between his back legs, making sure that you support the full length of his body to avoid putting strain on his back.
+Only pick up a dog with back problems if it is absolutely necessary if you have been advised by your veterinarian.
+Place one arm between your dog’s front legs and the other between their back legs, making sure that you support the full length of their body to avoid putting strain on their back.